 The Great Hall, entrance to Courtyard and North Tower under construction in 2005.

 We constructed a dry moat, high defensive fortified walls, five towers, courtyards and loggias, a Tuscan farmhouse and other outbuildings.
 We erected archways, a big kitchen, a Great Hall that took one and a half years to completely fresco.
-We built stables, and apartment for the nobles, wine fermenting rooms, a church and chapel, secret passageways and even a prison and torture chamber.
+We built stables, an apartment for the nobles, wine fermenting rooms, a church and chapel, secret passageways, and even a prison and torture chamber.
 I was bent on being totally authentic incorporating every element of a real 12th - 13th century Tuscan castle.
 I attempted to depict how castles evolved over time, by erecting doorways and niches and then bricking them up.
 We built a partially destroyed tower.